jwplayer/applicaster-docs/analytics.md

 For OAuth Applicaster can only share the 'access_token'.
 The access token is a [jwt](https://jwt.io/) provided by the Identity Provider.
 The token can be decoded and could include user information, depending on the identity provider configuration.

-Notes
-- the user level data is only accessible using the Play Sessions Data Export.
+Note that the user level data is only accessible using the Play Sessions Data Export.
-- rebuild your apps, after changing the settings.

 <img src="./img/analytics-user-identity-key.png" width="768">